argoproj-labs/argocd-operator/docs/reference/argocd.md

 Name | Default | Description
 --- | --- | ---
-Enabled | false | Toggle High Availability support globally for Argo CD.
+Enabled | `false` | Toggle High Availability support globally for Argo CD.
+RedisProxyImage | `haproxy` | The Redis HAProxy container image.
+RedisProxyVersion | `2.0.4` | The tag to use for the Redis HAProxy container image.

 ### HA Example